seneca/nue/packages/nuejs.org/blog/tailwind-vs-semantic-css/index.md

 ### But why is Tailwind so popular then?
 Because mastering CSS requires practice.
 It takes several failed attempts before you get it.
-Most developers haven't gone through that so they only remember the bad things.
+Most developers haven't gone through that, so they only remember the bad things.

 The fact is that Tailwind's popularity will eventually fade.
 CSS-in-JS is trending now, but standards are forever.
 At some point, we'll all experience a "WTF moment" when looking at the tightly coupled Tailwind code.